-This big fat myth is STILL being told by nutritionists, dieticians, and other health practitioners (just seen it on Jamie Oliver’s site…!) – latest research shows that UNLESS you are diabetic or have hypoglemic episodes (eg get dizzy or faint if you don’t eat regularly), the body generally doesn’t do that well on grazing all day long.
+One of the biggest nutrition myths STILL being advised by nutritionists, dieticians, and other health practitioners (just seen it on Jamie Oliver's site…!) – latest research shows that UNLESS you are diabetic or have hypoglemic episodes (eg get dizzy or faint if you don’t eat regularly), the body generally doesn’t do that well on grazing all day long.

 - ‘Saturated fat causes heart disease'

 We’ve been told to avoid saturated fat since the 1950’s when a study was done by a man called Ancel Keyes.
 He linked dietary fat with heart disease but the study was severely flawed as he was selective about what he published.

 Since then we have been told to avoid Saturated Fats and eat more Polyunsaturated fats – eg vegetable oils.
 Obesity and heart disease have rocketed as naturally we are replacing fat with carbs, and the problem with PUFA's (Polyunsaturated Fatty Acids) is that they are very unstable and can turn into trans fats when heated and treated (eg most processed foods).
 They are also richer in Omega 6 fats which can be inflammatory.

 And as for cholesterol, recent studies have shown that Saturated fat actually raises HDL (our good cholesterol).
 And sorry Jamie O, I do love what you're doing, but coconut oil IS good for you!

 3. ‘Skimmed milk and low fat yoghurts are healthy'